 The Procedure Course

-The two-credit procedure course, which I have taught at NYU School of Law since 2010, focuses on how challenges to price fixing and horizontal mergers are raised, pursued, and resolved.
+The two-credit procedure course, which I have taught at NYU School of Law since 2010 and will teach at Georgetown starting in 2017, focuses on how challenges to price fixing and horizontal mergers are raised, pursued, and resolved.
 This allows for good treatment of the strategies and tools in the criminal, civil, and administrative sides of antitrust law.
 What is missing, of course, is the application in other areas of antitrust law.
 In the context of contemporary case studies, we will discuss criminal indictments, plea agreements and the DOJ's leniency policy, sufficiency of pleading, presumptions and burdens of proof, rules of evidence (including the use of expert evidence), dispositive pretrial motions, class actions and class action settlement strategies, temporary restraining orders and preliminary injunctions, laches and the statute of limitations, treble damage judgments, interlocutory and final appeals, and Supreme Court review.
 There is no exam, but a paper will be required.
 I am developing a page with some suggestions for paper topics that should give you a feel for what I have in mind.
 While you may develop one of them into a paper, you are entirely free—indeed, encouraged—to explore a topic on your own that interests you.
 You can write on anything provided that (1) the paper addresses a procedural antitrust question or a substantive antitrust question in a procedural context, and (2) we agree on the specific question(s) the paper will address.

 Everything you need for either the survey procedure course is on this web site.
 There is no required text and indeed nothing for you to buy.
 A pdf of the required reading is at the tope of each unit page.
 Although we have a lot to cover, the required reading will not take longer than four hours per class.
 If you hit four hours and still have more to read, feel free to stop reading.
 I will send around an email every week that prioritizes the reading.
 If you pay attention to the prioritization and run out of time to finish the reading, you will be fine.
 Anything that is really important in the lower priority reading I will cover in class.
 The materials for the most part are presented in full text and everything in them is fair game for discussion in class.
 The materials were chosen variously for their currency, fact patterns, treatment of precedent, procedural posture, evidentiary questions, and, occasionally, the errors they contain.
 Unlike the typical antitrust course, the principal cases are not chosen for their precedential significance.
 While some of these cases will become major precedents, many will not.